 - Windy or rainy conditions

-- Approximately 5% of the outer area accessible by helicopter is not treatable because of owner refusal, noise sensitive farming operations, beehives or other environmental concerns
+- Some of the outer area accessible by helicopter is not treatable because of landowner refusal, noise sensitive farming operations, or environmental sensitivity

 These restrictions can result in advanced stages of mosquito development prior to the completion of a campaign.
 In addition to these normal types of restrictions, high water levels in the spring can also result in greater problems as moving water cannot be treated.
 Larvicides are applied only to temporary or semi-permanent bodies of water containing larvae.

-Permanent bodies of water are not treated because they contribute very little towards nuisance mosquito production.
+Permanent bodies of water are not treated because they contribute very little toward nuisance mosquito production.
 Additionally, these habitats support more complex insect communities including mosquito predators like dragonflies.

 Treatment campaigns are terminated with the development of pupal stages of the mosquito which can appear in as little as a week to ten days after hatching.
 Information about spraying activities and adult mosquito populations is publicized through media releases and interviews.